Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 What Is a Vendor in Property?

-In property law, the vendor is the legal term for the seller, the person or entity that owns the property and is transferring it to the buyer in exchange for payment.
+A vendor is simply the legal term for the seller, the person who owns the property and is transferring it to a buyer.

 Expert insight from Paul Gibbens, Housebuyers4u: